-Mr Subramaniam has many years of public accounting experience and was a partner of one of the Big Four accounting firms.
+Mr Subramaniam has many years of public accounting experience and retired as a senior partner of one of the Big Four accounting firms.
 The Board has determined that he has adequate qualification and experience in accounting and financial management matters.
 Mr Lee was a former Deputy Chief Executive Officer of the Singapore Trade Development Board and a key senior executive of a public listed company.
 The Board has determined that he has the necessary business background and experience and is appropriately qualified to discharge his responsibility as a member of the Audit Committee.
 Mr Nambiar is an honours graduate in Economics and Statistics from Bombay University and a MBA holder from the National University of Singapore.
-He is the Founder, Chief Executive Officer and Director of Thought Perfect Pte Ltd, a Singapore based business performance coaching firm for CEOs.
+He is the Founder and Executive Chairman of Thought Perfect Pte Ltd, a Singapore based business performance coaching firm for CEOs.
 He has over 35 years of international experience and has held senior management roles in multinational corporations.
-With Mr Nambiar's business background and experience, his active participation in Audit Committee workshops which keeps him current with the roles and responsibilities of the Audit Committee as well as the experience gained as an Audit Committee member of the Company for the past years, the Board is confident that he is appropriately qualified to discharge his responsibility as a member of the Audit Committee.
+With Mr Nambiar's business background and experience, his past active participation in relevant Audit Committee workshops which equips him with the knowledge of the roles and responsibilities of the Audit Committee as well as the experience gained as an Audit Committee member of the Company for the past years, the Board is confident that he is appropriately qualified to discharge his responsibility as a member of the Audit Committee.

-The Audit Committee has written Terms of Reference which clearly set out its authority and duties.
-The Terms of Reference were last reviewed and revised in August 2012.
+The Audit Committee's Terms of Reference clearly set out its authority and duties.
+The Terms of Reference were last reviewed and revised in November 2013.
 While focusing in particular on the areas of financial reporting, risk management and internal controls, the Audit Committee has been tasked: